India KAP Survey

 The SHOPS Plus program in India implemented a survey to benchmark key knowledge, attitudes, and practices (KAP) to inform the design of targeted interventions to increase the use of child health, family planning, and tuberculosis treatment products and services among the urban poor in six states (Assam, Delhi, Chhattisgarh, Jharkhand, Odisha and Uttarakhand).
 Project activities include mass media campaigns, digital media interventions, and workplace/community interventions, focused on increasing demand among target populations.

-The overall objective of this research effort is to gain insight into knowledge, attitudes, and practices related to:
+The overall objective of this research effort was to gain insight into knowledge, attitudes, and practices related to:

 - Use of short-acting family planning methods